syamagay/localDB-tools/README.md

   Currently you can use the following :

   * Check the list of modules and chips whose data taken by YARR in the top page ( for both FE-I4B and RD53A )
-  * Check the result of scan for each module and chip ( for FE-I4B )
+  * Check the result of scan for each module and chip ( for both FE-I4B and RD53A )
   * Write which run is summary for the module into database and check them in the module page ( for FE-I4B )
   * Make the plot of scan for each module with adjusting parameters ( for FE-I4B in local )

   Now implementing (comming soon) :

-  * Check the result of scan for each module and chip ( for RD53A )
   * Write which run is summary for the module into database and check them in the module page ( for RD53A )
   * Make the plot of scan for each module with adjusting parameters ( for RD53A )
   * Request to create user account who can upload pictures into database ( for both of asics )